 - At least one server is available.

 - Logtail is installed on the server.
-For more information, see Install Logtail in Linux and Install Logtail in Windows.
+For more information, see Install Logtail on ECS instances.

-- If your servers reside in multiple custom network environments such as virtual private clouds (VPCs), some IP addresses of the servers may be the same.
+- If your servers reside in multiple custom network environments such as virtual private clouds (VPCs), some IP addresses of the servers may conflict.
 In this case, Logtail cannot collect logs as expected.
 You can use a custom ID to prevent this issue.

-- Create a file named user_defined_id in the specified directory.
+- Create a file named user_defined_id in a specified directory.

 - Linux: Store the file in the /etc/ilogtail/user_defined_id directory.